ivica-k/ivica-k.github.io/workshop/content/50-donation-event/300-single-table/_index.md

 Now the primary key will be the `PK` field and everything else, the whole JSON payload, will become attributes.

-You may use the following code sample to implement the required changes:
+You may use the following code sample to implement the required changes in `chalicelib/db.py`:

 {{<highlight python "hl_lines=3 40 48 61 68">}}
 import logging